MicrosoftDocs/architecture-center/docs/example-scenario/wvd/windows-virtual-desktop.md

 Numbers in the following sections are approximate, based on a variety of large customer deployments, and may change over time.

+- You can't create more than 50 application groups per single Azure AD tenant.
-You can't publish more than 50 applications per application group.
+- We recommend you to not publish more than 50 Applications per application group.

 ### Azure limitations